Crazyco-xyz/48hr.email/README.md

     - `git clone https://github.com/Crazyco-xyz/48hr.email.git`
     - `cd 48hr.email`
     - Change all settings to the desired values:
-        - Either use environmental variables, or modify `application/config.js`
+        - Either use environmental variables, or modify `.env`, see `.env.example`
     - `docker compose up -d`
     - If desired, you can also move the config file somewhere else (change volume mount accordingly)
 </details>